Ansbach (Mittelfränkische Landes-, Heil- und Pflegeanstalt

 und Pflegeanstalt, with sections on "children's

-euthanasia" and the prosecutorial dealings with the perpetrators after
+euthanasia" and prosecutorial dealings with the perpetrators after

 is a permanent exhibit on psychiatry (Psychiatrie-Dauerausstellung) on

-celebration of the 100th anniversery of the clinic in 2002.
+celebration of the 100th anniversary of the clinic in 2002.
 It has

 approximately 200-250 visitors annually, but it is only accessible in

 of the museum director and typically to groups